Modifying an Existing Programme

 • The Appendix should be completed when a new version of a programme is being proposed (including creation of microcredentials via unbundling a currently running programme's modules) and should usually be accompanied by a market research report.

-• Some types of new programme, e.g. new Apprenticeships, require the submission of an Approval in Principle form, which covers key questions regarding the market, in which case no additional market research is necessary.
+• Some types of new programme, e.g. new Apprenticeships, require the submission of a Programme Proposal (Part A: Strategic Approval) form, which covers key questions regarding the market, in which case no additional market research is necessary.

 • In some instances, only certain aspects of the Appendix should be completed.
 For example, the market questions do not need to be completed if an existing programme is being modified and the way it is to be marketed will not change.
 Questions that may need to be completed include those around the fees and admissions requirements (if these are to be different for the modified programme).